Updated April 29, 2021

 “However, it appears that even with a genetic predisposition to mental illness during birth, resistance to mental illness is possible.
 Resilience is heightened because of a favorable nurturing environment after birth or perhaps due to exercise.
 People should create enriched environments where they help and support each other, exercise actively, and gain resistance to stress.”

 Environmental pollutants can become a part of your body pollution and mental health equation.
 As a teenager I pumped leaded gasoline at my father’s gas station.
 The combination of toxic gas ingredients negatively affected my brain.
+My puberty hormone change, may also have been a contributing factor.
+I started to suffer from depression at that time.

 Benzene, toluene, and xylene; and the additives ethanol, methanol, and methyl tertiary butyl ether are efficiently absorbed through the lungs so living, working and commuting in polluted environments can add to your toxic load.